That's what families say about Eagle Hill: it feels like coming home.

 Notice of Nondiscriminatory Policy as to Students

-Eagle Hill School admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
+Eagle Hill School admits students of any race, color, religion, gender, sexual orientation, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, religion, sexual orientation, gender identity, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.

 For over 40 years Mr. Cone has enjoyed serving in an array of administrative roles at Eagle Hill.
 He has led the Admissions and Placement team for the past ten years.
 Mr. Cone has degrees in Learning Disabilities and School Psychology.